divaprotocol/oracles/docs/Tellor.md

 Position token holders that are in the money have a natural incentive to report the outcome.
 Follow the steps described below or watch our [video guide](www.google.com) to learn how to manually report a value in the event that no one else is reporting, using Goerli network as an example.

-1. **Get TRB token:** Get 100 TRB which is the minimum stake to report once every 12 hours.
+1. **Get TRB token:** Get 100 TRB which is the stake amount required to report once every 12 hours.
-1. **Approve transfer for stake deposit:** On [Etherscan](https://goerli.etherscan.io/address/0x51c59c6cAd28ce3693977F2feB4CfAebec30d8a2#writeProxyContract), call the `approve` function on the TRB contract with the following inputs:
+1. **Approve transfer for stake deposit:** On the [TRB token contract](https://goerli.etherscan.io/address/0x51c59c6cAd28ce3693977F2feB4CfAebec30d8a2#writeProxyContract), call the `approve` function on the TRB contract with the following inputs:
    - `_spender`: `0xB3B662644F8d3138df63D2F43068ea621e2981f9` (Tellor contract)
    - `_amount`: `100000000000000000000` (integer representation of 100 using 18 decimals)
-1. **Deposit stake:** On [Etherscan](https://goerli.etherscan.io/address/0xB3B662644F8d3138df63D2F43068ea621e2981f9#writeContract), call the `depositStake` function with the following input:
+1. **Deposit stake:** On the [Tellor contract](https://goerli.etherscan.io/address/0xB3B662644F8d3138df63D2F43068ea621e2981f9#writeContract), call the `depositStake` function with the following input:
    - `_amount`: `100000000000000000000`
 1. **Get data:** Obtain the underlying value as well as the USD value of the prevailing at the time of expiration from the data source of your choice.
 Use 0 if no USD value of the collateral asset is available.
 1. **Convert decimal numbers to integers:** Convert data values represented as decimals into integers with 18 decimals, i.e. 100 -> `100000000000000000000`, 0.5 -> `500000000000000000`, etc.
 1. **Get query data and Id:**
    - Query [`getQueryDataAndId`](#getquerydataandid) inside the Tellor adapter contract to receive the queryData and queryId
+   - Refer to the [Tellor documentation][tellor-docs] for details.
 1. **Tellor submission:** On [Etherscan](https://goerli.etherscan.io/address/0xB3B662644F8d3138df63D2F43068ea621e2981f9#writeContract), call the `submitValue` function with the followig inputs:
    - `_queryId`: Query Id from the step above
    - `_value`: **TODO**